zharry29/drums-with-llm/README.md

-# AI Drum Generation: Large Language Models Learn to Drum
+# AI Drum Generation: Language Models Learn to Drum

 This repository contains resources pertaining to the ongoing project of drum generation with NLP techniques, led by Li Zhang at the University of Pennsylvania.
 Currently, the assets here reflect our efforts until 10/31/2022.